jxwleong/altera-de1-processor/README.md

-#### Schematic View of the Processor
+#### <a name="schem"></a>Schematic View of the Processor
 ![Complete Circuit for Processor](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/resources/images/Lab%20Manual%20Images/CompleteCircuitProcessor.png)
-Figure x.
+Figure 2.
 The Complete Circuit for the GCD Processor

 <br/>

 The structure of the processor can be broken-down into two sections, Control Unit (CU) and Datapath (DP).

 The ***Control Unit (CU)*** is the component that direct the oprations of the processor based on the status signals such as instruction received from datapath.
 Based on the instruction received, it will send the corresponding control signals to perform the task.
-It normally control the memory and register (enable read/ write operation or when to load the register).
+It normally control the memory and register (enable read/write operation or when to load the register).

 The ***Datapath (DP)*** consists of a combinations of functional units such as adder, subtractor and memory.
 It is used to perform data processing based on the control signals received from CU.
 Besides, it also send the instruction bits and neccesary status signals to help CU to send the correct control signals.
 <br/>

-#### I/O Signals
+#### <a name="iOSig"></a>I/O Signals
 1. **Clock**
 The processor executes instructions based on the clock.
 For this processor, the instructions is executed on the rising edge of the clock signals.
 The clock speed will determine how fast the processor can executes the instuctions.
 The clock speed for this processor is 4 Hz by using a clock divider.